marklogic/marklogic-docker/test/README.md

 In order to run all tests you can use make with
-`make docker-tests test_image={docker image label}` or by running Robot directly
+`make docker-tests test_image={docker image label}` or by running Robot directly with
 `cd test; robot ./docker-tests.robot`
+Docker image can be specified with variable override (--variable TEST_IMAGE:{docker image label}) or DOCKER_TEST_IMAGE environment variable.

 QA_LICENSE_KEY environment variable needs to be set to a valid license key for license test to pass.